Landmark College logo

 Key Highlights

-• Established in 1985 as a pioneering institution exclusively for students with learning disabilities and ADHD.
+• Pioneering private college founded in 1985, specifically for students with learning disabilities and ADHD.

-• Received a federal Title VII grant (1999-2000) to share its expertise on learning disabilities and ADHD nationwide.
+• Received a Title VII grant to share expertise on learning disability and ADHD nationwide.

-• Offers specialized bachelor's degrees, including Liberal Studies, and associate's degrees in Computer Science and Biology.
+• Offers bachelor's degrees, including Liberal Studies, and associate's degrees in fields like Computer Science and Life Science.

 Timeline